Teragron/ConversingGPT/README.md

 - I am planning to interract with the ChatGPT Website using acheong08/ChatGPT's repository, which will also enable me to apply TTS to the prompts of ChatGPT, making the conversing smoother.
 - The base and medium models of Whisper still perform poorly.
 Using a fine-tuned model could speed up the STT process and can offer more accurate results.
 - The functions and variables are not well organized.
 I will use methodal shortcuts to reduce the time between Speech to Text.

+Note: My initial plan was to use such a script to practice my language skills.